Changing Exhibits

 Bannered Heroes: Celebrating Pennsylvania’s African American Veterans

-Ground floor
+Ground Floor

-Game Changers: Pennsylvania Women Who Made History
+Game Changers: PA Women Who Made History

-1st floor
+First floor

 This display celebrates women from across the state representing diverse fields including education, science, business, human rights advocacy, and the arts- and details the contributions they made as well as the challenges they faced in their lifetimes.